MarcoAttene/VolumeMesher/README.md

 # Convex Polyhedral Meshing for Robust Solid Modeling

-This code implements our volume meshing algorithm described in "**Convex Polyhedral Meshing for Robust Solid Modeling**" by Lorenzo Diazzi and Marco Attene (ACM Trans Graphics Vol 40, N. 6, Procs of SIGGRAPH Asia 2021).
+This code implements our volume meshing algorithm described in "**Convex Polyhedral Meshing for Robust Solid Modeling**" by Lorenzo Diazzi and <a href="http://saturno.ge.imati.cnr.it/ima/personal-old/attene/PersonalPage/attene.html">Marco Attene</a> (ACM Trans Graphics Vol 40, N. 6, Procs of SIGGRAPH Asia 2021).
 Please refer to our paper for details.
 You may download a copy here: http://arxiv.org/abs/2109.14434

 <p align="center"><img src="teaser_img.png"></p>